opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 - Start a separate terminal and navigate to the directory where OpenSearch has been cloned using `cd OpenSearch`.
 - Run `./gradlew assemble` to create a local distribution.
 - Navigate to the project root directory (for example, `cd distribution/archives/linux-tar/build/install/opensearch-3.0.0-SNAPSHOT/`).
 Note: On macOS, replace `linux-tar` with `darwin-tar`.
-- Check if the `extensions` directory exists in OpenSearch using `ls`.
+- Check whether the `extensions` directory exists in OpenSearch using `ls`.
 - If the directory does not exist, create it using `mkdir extensions`.
 - Navigate to the extensions folder using `cd extensions`.
-- Manually create a file titled `extensions.yml` within the extensions directory using an IDE or an in-line text editor.
+- Manually create a file titled `extensions.yml` within the extensions directory using an IDE or an inline text editor.
 - Return to the OpenSearch directory using `cd ..`.
 - Start OpenSearch using `./bin/opensearch`.

 To **run OpenSearch from Gradle**, follow these steps:
-- Copy the `extensions.yml` file to the same directory as indicated in the previous section.
+- Copy the `extensions.yml` file to the same directory indicated in the previous section.
 - Run `./gradlew run` to start OpenSearch.
 A log entry will indicate where OpenSearch is searching for `extensions.yml`.

-During OpenSearch bootstrap, `ExtensionsManager` discovers the extension listenening on a predefined port and executes the TCP handshake protocol to establish a data transfer connection.
-Then OpenSearch sends a request to OpenSearch SDK for Java and upon acknowledgment, the extension responds with its name.
+During OpenSearch bootstrap, `ExtensionsManager` discovers the extension listening on a predefined port and executes the TCP handshake protocol to establish a data transfer connection.
+Then OpenSearch sends a request to the OpenSearch SDK for Java and, upon acknowledgment, the extension responds with its name.
 This name is logged in the terminal where OpenSearch is running:

 ```
 [2022-06-16T21:30:18,857][INFO ][o.o.t.TransportService   ] [runTask-0] publish_address {127.0.0.1:9300}, bound_addresses {[::1]:9300}, {127.0.0.1:9300}